MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/get-started.md

 - Ensure that user has enough permissions.
 Shopify Connector is covered by the *Shopify – Admin (SHPFY – ADMIN)* permission set.
 Learn more at [Create Users According to Licences](../ui-how-users-permissions.md) and [Assign Permissions to Users and Groups](../ui-define-granular-permissions.md)

-## <a name="install-the-dynamics-365-business-central-app-to-your-shopify-online-store"></a>Install the Dynamics 365 Business Central app to your Shopify online store
+## Install the Dynamics 365 Business Central app to your Shopify online store

 For existing [!INCLUDE[prod_short](../includes/prod_short.md)], this step is optional and can be skipped.